-International human rights group, Amnesty International, says over 60 people were killed and hundreds more sustained injuries in heavy-handed by ‘unsurprising’ response by Ethiopian security forces to protests in the country over the weekend.
+International human rights group, Amnesty International, says over 60 people were killed and hundreds more sustained injuries in heavy-handed but ‘unsurprising’ response by Ethiopian security forces to protests in the country over the weekend.

 In a statement titled ‘’Ethiopia: Dozens killed as police use excessive force against peaceful protesters,“ Amnesty said credible sources had told them that; ‘‘At least 67 people were killed and hundreds more injured when Ethiopian security forces fired live bullets at peaceful protesters across Oromia region over the weekend.’‘